Digging Through Zynerba Pharmaceuticals, Inc. (ZYNE) Fundamentals

-On Wednesday, shares of Zynerba Pharmaceuticals, Inc. (NASDAQ:ZYNE) marked $4.93 per share versus a previous $5.03 closing price.
-With having a -1.99% loss, an insight into the fundamental values of Zynerba Pharmaceuticals, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-ZYNE showed a fall of -18.38% within its YTD performance, with highs and lows between $4.46 – $16.47 during the period of 52 weeks, compared to the simple moving average of -47.45% in the period of the last 200 days.
+On Tuesday, shares of Zynerba Pharmaceuticals, Inc. (NASDAQ:ZYNE) marked $4.87 per share versus a previous $4.49 closing price.
+With having a 8.46% gain, an insight into the fundamental values of Zynerba Pharmaceuticals, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+ZYNE showed a fall of -19.37% within its YTD performance, with highs and lows between $4.38 – $16.47 during the period of 52 weeks, compared to the simple moving average of -47.48% in the period of the last 200 days.

 ROTH Capital equity researchers changed the status of Zynerba Pharmaceuticals, Inc. (NASDAQ: ZYNE) shares to a “Buy” rating in the report published on December 31st, 2019.
 Other analysts, including Needham, also published their reports on ZYNE shares.
 Needham repeated the rating from the previous report, marking ZYNE under “Buy” rating, in the report published on October 21st, 2019.
 Additionally, ZYNE shares got another “Buy” rating from Canaccord Genuity.
 On February 1st, 2018, H.C.
 Wainwright Resumed an Buy rating and increased its price target to $23.
 On the other hand, Ladenburg Thalmann Initiated the “Buy” rating for ZYNE shares, as published in the report on January 29th, 2018.
 Seaport Global Securities seems to be going bullish on the price of ZYNE shares, based on the price prediction for ZYNE, indicating that the shares will jump to $16, giving the shares “Buy” rating based on their report from January 26th, 2018.
 Another “Overweight” rating came from Cantor Fitzgerald, providing a prediction for $16 price target according to the report published in October 2nd, 2017.